How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 Share this article

 One of the biggest challenges for people learning English is the language’s vast number of idioms and words with multiple meanings.
-For example the word “take” has different meanings in “take a nap” and “take a taxi,” and the correct translation will depend on that context.
-Often, the correct translation hinges on the meaning of an entire passage, such as the word “take” in this example: “Many people think naps are only for children.
-Or for senior citizens.
-But I take one every day."
+For example, the word “take” has different meanings in “take a nap” and “take a taxi,” and the correct translation will depend on that context.
+Often, the correct translation hinges on the meaning of an entire passage, such as the word “take” in this example: “Many people think naps are only for children or for senior citizens, but I take one every day."

 With ePopSoft’s new app, people can simply point their phone camera at a passage of text and immediately learn the correct meaning of each word or phrase in that specific context.
 Rather than listing all the possible meanings of “take,” the app presents just the one that’s contextually relevant.
 SayVoca believes this is the key to a more enjoyable and effective language-learning tool.

-But to deliver a good experience, the SayVoca Dictionary app needs to reliably recognize and understand long passages of text in smartphone photos taken in a wide range of tricky real world situations.
+But to deliver a good experience, the SayVoca Dictionary app needs to reliably recognize and understand long passages of text in smartphone photos taken in a wide range of tricky real-world situations.
 If the app doesn’t recognize when a text passage is broken up into multiple columns or divided across two pages in a photo of an open book, it will produce an error-ridden translation.
 These mistakes will lead to a poor user experience that might drive people to abandon the app altogether – and have a lower opinion of ePopSoft in general.

 Challenges beyond everyday OCR